marchowardbegins/AlgoHive/README.md

 * GitHub data
 * Reddit data
 * Deep learning models
-* ...more data sources added weekly
+* ...more data sources explored and assimilated weekly

 There are many practical real-world use cases for leveraging machine learning/AI/predictive algorithms for use with crypto and financial markets in general.
 AlgoHive hopes to bring these ideas closer to reality not by one person or small private team but with a scalable crowdsourced model that has never been attempted in this capacity.